 You might think that your dog’s furry coat protects them from skin cancer, but this isn’t truly the case.
 Even with all that hair, they can still be exposed to harmful UV rays, particularly on areas of their body with little to no hair, like the nose, tummy, and paw pads.

 Breeds with light-colored or thin coats, such as Chihuahuas or Greyhounds, can be more at risk for damage from the sun.
 There are also some forms of dog skin cancer that aren’t caused by time spent in the sun.

-If your dog has short hair, either naturally due to breed or because of his or her haircut, you should use sunscreen to protect against harmful rays.
-Look for sunscreens designed specifically for dogs or ask your veterinarian for a suggestion.
+If your dog has short hair, either naturally due to breed or because of their haircut, you should use sunscreen to protect against harmful rays.
+Look for sunscreens designed specifically for dogs, or ask your veterinarian for a suggestion.
 Be sure to avoid products with zinc oxide.
-It’s commonly found in sunscreen, but toxic to dogs.
+It’s commonly found in sunscreen and is toxic to dogs.

-Even if you’re very diligent about protecting your dog from the sun’s rays, he or she can still get skin cancer.
+Even if you’re very diligent about protecting your dog from the sun’s rays, they can still get canine skin cancer.
 The good news is that it can often be treated successfully, even more so if it’s caught early.
-This is one of the reasons it’s important to get your dog a yearly check up, so your veterinarian can look for signs of skin cancer.
+This is one of the reasons it’s essential to get your dog a yearly check-up, so your veterinarian can look for signs of skin cancer.